Attorney FAQs for Remote Depositions with Steno Connect

 What if the Witness or Opposing Counsel is Not Tech-Savvy?

 Upon request, Steno will train opposing counsel and third-party witnesses on how to participate in a remote deposition.
-A Steno moderator also joins all remote depositions 30 minutes before the deposition begins to work through any tech-related issues.
-If you are concerned about issues coming up during the deposition, you can (for an additional fee) have a Steno Ambassador remain on the video chat throughout the deposition and assist with any technical issues that arise.
+A Steno technology assistant also joins all remote depositions 30 minutes before the deposition begins to work through any tech-related issues.
+If you are concerned about issues coming up during the deposition, you can (for an additional fee) have a Steno technology assistant remain on the video chat throughout the deposition and assist with any technical issues that arise.

 How Do I Convince Opposing Counsel to Proceed With Remote Depositions?